Towards quantitative Low Energy Ion Scattering on CaSiO$_3$ from Comparison to Multiple-Scattering-Resolved Dynamical Binary Collision Approximation Simulations: Discussion

-The large charge fraction for single and dual scattering in contrast to multiple collisions might result from different neutralization and re-ionization schemes active.
-Single and dual collision trajectories at the low He ion energy appear close to the surface, i.e. the overall interaction time of the ion with the material is limited at most to a few femtoseconds, so that a substantial fraction of $\sim 10\%$ of the incoming particles remain in a charged state.
-However, in these two cases relatively strong scattering (i.e. at small interatomic distances) occurs which leads to large deflection angles.
+The large charge fraction for single and dual scattering in contrast to multiple collisions might result from different active neutralization and re-ionization schemes.
+Single and dual collision trajectories for the lower He ion energies appear close to the surface, i.e., the overall interaction time of the ion with the material is limited at most to a few femtoseconds, so that a substantial fraction of $> 10\%$ of the incoming particles remain in a charged state.
+However, in these two cases relatively strong scattering (i.e., at small interatomic distances) occurs which leads to large deflection angles enabling competing processes such as Auger neutralization and quasi-resonant neutralization~\cite{goebl_low-energy_2015}.
 Multiple scattering, on the other hand, is associated with a comparatively long trajectory inside the material, whereas each scattering event could be considered a soft scattering.
-The interplay and relative importance of impact parameter dependence and interaction time in ion neutralization was recently discussed intensively~\cite{creutzburg_angle-dependent_2021,wilhelm_unraveling_2019} and remains still elusive in heavily asymmetric ion-target combinations like it is the case here.
+The interplay and relative importance of impact parameter dependence and interaction time in ion neutralization was recently discussed extensively~\cite{creutzburg_angle-dependent_2021,wilhelm_unraveling_2019} and remains still elusive in heavily asymmetric ion-target combinations like it is the case here.
+At higher He energies the interaction time decreases even further and additional re-ionization channels can open or are enhanced~\cite{goebl_low-energy_2015} which both tend to increase the charge fraction, particularly also for the multiple scattering.

+It should be noted that Si, among the three elements probed in our study, is a special case.
+The single scattering charge fraction is much lower than for Ca and O, while the dual and multiple scattering charge fraction is comparable (at least above 1.5\,keV).
+However, the single scattering charge fraction of He at 3\,keV for Si is well in agreement with the literature values of about 14\% determined at 4\,keV~\cite{arezki_angular_1998} and the value of Ca is also well in agreement with previous studies~\cite{sturm_charge_2023}.

+The single collision peak of Si shows an energy shift $\delta E^{\mathrm{Si}}\sim 40$\,eV increasing to about 80\,eV at the highest He energy, while these shifts are 10 and 20\,eV for Ca and O, respectively, increasing slowly to 30 and 40\,eV at the highest He energy (see Fig.~\ref{fig:energy_shift} in the Appendix).
+The He-Si scattering shows a larger electronic stopping component in the single collision than the He-Ca and He-O case, which correlates with a larger neutralization for Si than for the other two elements.
+Small impact parameter single scattering for He-Si opens additional charge exchange and correlated energy loss channels~\cite{arnau_molecular-orbital_1995,fano_interpretation_1965}.